exasol/exasol-testcontainers/doc/user_guide/user_guide.md

 In integration tests you usually want reproducible test cases.
 This is why the standard implementation of `uploadFile(...)` blocks the call until the underlying object is synchronized in the bucket.

-In rare cases you might want more control over that process, for example if you plan bulk-upload of a large number of small files and want to shift the check at the end of that operation.
+In rare cases you might want more control over that process, for example if you plan bulk-upload of a large number of small files and want to shift the check to the end of that operation.

 For those special occasions there is an overloaded method `uploadFile(source, destination, blocking-flag)` where you can choose to upload in non-blocking fashion.